Xavier-Platinum/Progate-Courses/Ruby on Rails5 Study I/readme.md

 Lesson 7: Adding Links to the Post details Page
     -  Adding a link to the Post details page e.g <%= link_to(post.content, "/posts/#{post.id}") %>
     -

+Lesson 8: Creating the new Post page
+    -  Preparing for the new Post
+    -